sureshsugumar/HierNet/README.md

 Steps:
 1. cd code
 2. Train the network
-  - python train.py
+  -- python train.py
+  -- training stats will be displayed in console
 3. Test on standard MNIST dataset
+  -- python test.py
-  - a mp4 video will be produced in the video folder
+  -- a mp4 video will be produced in the video folder
 4. Test on custom images
+  -- python test_image.py
-  - images in the images folder will be processed and outputs displayed on console
+  -- images in the images folder will be processed and outputs displayed on console